The Ultimate Guide To Church Texting

 There is a lot more to guest follow-up than simply texting them.
 I fully know and appreciate that.
 But before we can dive into how to utilize text messaging as part of a bigger, comprehensive guest follow-up plan, we first, we need to discuss what’s NOT working and why.

-Inconsistency is the first big mistake that churches make when it comes to guest follow-up.
+The first big mistake that churches make when it comes to guest follow-up.
 When a first-time guest shows up at your church, they have a lifestyle of not being at church.
 If your invitations or introductions are sporadic and unintentional, they will get drowned out by the noise of life.

 Consistent communication is key to showing a guest that they’re important.
 We know you care, but they need to know you care.
 And the best way for them to know it is for you to show it.